Accurate Computation of Marginal Data Densities Using Variational Bayes: Introduction

-Although our main focus is the properties and performance of the RIS MDDE, We also investigate the usefulness of using the VB approximate density as a weighting function for the BS MDDE proposed by \cite{Meng1996}.
+Although our main focus is on the properties and performance of the RIS MDDE, We also investigate the usefulness of using the VB approximate density as a weighting function for the BS MDDE proposed by \cite{Meng1996} \citep[see also][for a recent review]{Gronau2017}.
 This estimator is obtained through an iterative procedure initialized at some starting value for $\hat{p}_{BS}^{(0)}(\mathbf{y})$ and the following recursion:

-where $\left\{ \theta^{(o)} \right\}_{o=1}^{O}$ is an i.i.d. sample drawn from the weighting density~$g(\theta)$, $\left\{ \theta^{(s)} \right\}_{s=1}^{S}$ is an MCMC sample drawn from the posterior distribution, and $\hat{p}(\theta|\mathbf{y}) = p(\mathbf{y}|\theta)p(\theta)/\hat{p}_{BS}^{(t-1)}(\mathbf{y})$.
-In practice, the iterative procedure presented in equation (\ref{eq:mdd-bs}) requires few steps, usually around ten, until convergence is achieved.
-One advantage of the MDD BS estimator is that, irrespective of whether the weighting density is dominated by the posterior density or not, it has finite variance \citep[see][]{Fruhwirth-Schnatter2004}.
+where $\{ \theta^{(o)} \}_{o=1}^{O}$ is an i.i.d. sample drawn from the weighting density~$g(\theta)$, $\{ \theta^{(s)} \}_{s=1}^{S}$ is an Markov Chain Monte Carlo (MCMC) sample drawn from the posterior, and $\hat{p}(\theta|\mathbf{y}) = p(\mathbf{y}|\theta)p(\theta)/\hat{p}_{BS}^{(t-1)}(\mathbf{y})$.
+In practice, the iterative procedure presented in equation (\ref{eq:MDD-bs}) requires few steps, usually around ten, until convergence is achieved.
+One advantage of the BS MDDE is that, irrespective of whether the weighting density is dominated by the posterior density or not, it has finite variance \citep[see][]{Fruhwirth-Schnatter2004}.
 Consequently, it is easy to see that the desired properties hold if the weighting function $g(\theta)$ is set to the VB approximate posterior density.

 Another appealing feature of our estimators is that VB posterior densities are available for many models through a vast number of papers that provide VB estimation for different type of models.
-Additionally, two software packages, Infer.Net \citep{Minka2012} and STAN \citep{Kucukelbir2015}, provide automatic VB posterior density estimation.
+Additionally, recent software packages, Infer.Net \citep{Minka2012}, STAN \citep{Kucukelbir2015} and R package rstan by \cite{rstan}, provide automatic VB posterior density estimation.
 Thus, the range of models to which our method can be easily applied is enormous.